TeamRizu/outfox-wiki/content/user-guide/config/preferences.md

 ### DefaultFailType

+The fail type to use for every song.
+Alters the ``DefaultModifiers`` preference.
+Meant for use in options menus.

 Possible values are ``Immediate``, ``ImmediateContinue``, ``EndOfSong`` and ``Off``.

 ### DefaultLocalProfileIDP1

+The ID of the local profile that P1 should use by default.

 Default value: nothing

 ### DefaultLocalProfileIDP2

+The ID of the local profile that P2 should use by default.

 Default value: nothing

 ### DefaultModifiers

 Comma-separated list of modifiers used by players with no profile, or a new profile with no personal settings.
+This is game-specific (eg: ``dance`` and ``pump`` could have different default modifiers).

 Default value: nothing

 ### DefaultRecordLength

+How long a recording section in the editor is by defualt, in seconds.

 Default value: 4.000000